 - · Mr. Alvarez (Chair)

-- · Mr. Fyrwald
+- Mr. Fyrwald

 - Ms. Johnson

-- Mr. Luciano
+- Mr Luciano

-- · Ms. Walker
+- Ms. Walker

-- establishes the compensation of CEO (in consultation with independent directors and external compensation consultant) and other executive officers - oversees global compensation philosophy and human management capital efforts, including DEI efforts - · has authority to appoint or replace the compensation consultant - acts as the oversight committee with respect to the company's deferred compensation plans, management stock plans, and other management incentive and benefit programs - reviews succession plans for the CEO and other key senior leadership positions, including a broad review of our succession management - advises our management and the board regarding other human capital management, DEI efforts, and employee compensation and benefits matters - reviews, monitors, and oversees stock ownership guidelines for executive officers - oversees the company's executive compensation recovery policy - oversees the company's engagement with shareholders regarding executive compensation matters, including reviewing and evaluating the results of advisory votes on executive compensation
+- establishes the compensation of the CEO (in consultation with independent directors and external compensation consultant) and other executive officers - oversees global compensation philosophy and human capital management efforts, including diversity, equity, and inclusion efforts - has authority to appoint or replace the compensation consultant - acts as the oversight committee with respect to the company's deferred compensation plans, management stock plans, and other management incentive and benefit programs - reviews succession plans for the CEO and other key senior leadership positions, including a broad review of our succession management - advises management and the board regarding other human capital management, diversity, equity, and inclusion efforts, and employee compensation and benefits matters - reviews, monitors, and oversees stock ownership guidelines for executive officers - oversees the company's executive compensation recovery policy - oversees the company's engagement with shareholders regarding executive compensation matters, including reviewing and evaluating the results of advisory votes on executive compensation

-Directors and Corporate Governance Committee
+Directors and Corporate Governance Committee -

+- · Mr. Jackson

 - · Dr. Kaelin

 - · Mr. Luciano (Chair)

 - · Ms. Sulzberger

-- Mr. Tai